Knotx/knotx-stack/README.md

 ### Docker

-To build docker images, you need docker1.3+ and run `mvn clean install -Pdocker` It builds the 4 main images :
+To build docker images, you need docker1.3+ and run `mvn clean install` It builds the 2 main images :
 - knotx base - the base image provisionning the knotx appplication (`knotx/knotx`)
 - knotx base alpine - the base image based on Java alpine image (`knotx/knotx-alpine`)

-- knotx executable - an image providing the knotx command (`knotx/knotx-exec`)

-All images have a _readme_ file containing their documentation and build instructions.

-Examples of docker image usages are in https://github.com/vert-x3/vertx-examples/docker-examples
+Examples of docker image usages are in https://github.com/Knotx/knotx-example-project/docker

 #### Pushing Docker image to Docker Hub